forthy42/net2o/wiki/guidelines.md

 2. Thy level in the wizardry bases on talent, education, proven wizardry performance, and availability of positions in the level you want to achieve.
-Raise in level is chosen by your teachers.
+Raise in level is granted by your teachers.
 There are in total 8^(8-n) positions in level n.<br />
    _(Previous Supreme Law Number 1, <s>cast in</s> ***turned into*** stone)_